nims11/AndroidScreenShare/README.md

 $ cd AndroidScreenShare
 $ sudo python2 server.py
 ```
-Open localhost:8080 on your browser
+Open localhost:8080 on your browser (Works best with Chrome)
 To stop the server through Ctrl+C, you might have to first close the app instance on the browser.